Which were settings for “The Brothers Bloom” (2007) with Adrien Brody and Rachel Weisz that received 3 Oscar nominations.

 It is housing traditional clothes, textiles and household tools.

-Built in 1962, the museum houses a representative collection of paintings and sculptures from the Middle Ages to the present.
+Built in 1962, it houses a representative collection of national paintings and sculptures from the Middle Ages to the present.

 Hosted within the former Naval Academy, the Romanian Navy Museum founded in October 1965 is unique in Romania.